 For most domestic projects and some foreign projects, dredging service providers are required to obtain three types of bonds: bid bonds, performance bonds and payment bonds.
 These bonds are typically provided by large insurance companies.
 A bid bond is required to serve as a guarantee that if a service provider's bid is chosen, the service provider will sign the contract.
 The amount of the bond is typically 20% of the service provider's bid, with a range generally between \$1 and \$10 million.
 After a contract is signed, the bid bond is replaced by a performance bond, the purpose of which is to guarantee that the job will be completed.
-If the service provider fails to complete a job, the bonding company would be required to be paid by the service provider for any costs incurred in excess of the contract price.
+If the service provider fails to complete a job, the bonding company would be required to complete the job and would be entitled to be paid the contract price directly by the customer.
+Additionally, the bonding company would be entitled to be paid by the service provider for any costs incurred in excess of the contract price.
 A service provider's ability to obtain performance bonds with respect to a particular contract depends upon the size of the contract, as well as the size of the service provider and its financial position.
 A payment bond is required to protect the service provider's suppliers and subcontractors in the event that the service provider cannot make timely payments.
 Payment bonds are generally written at 100% of the contract value.